marise0/Data-Mining-phases/README.md

 ### \:file\_folder: phase2

-:white_check_mark: Dataset Selection: Chose a dataset with a quantitative response variable, ensuring it is original and not derived from any existing online solutions.
+:white_check_mark: Dataset Selection: Chose a dataset with a **qualitative** response variable, ensuring it is original and not derived from any existing online solutions.

 :scissors:Subset Selection: Applied various subset selection approaches using different evaluation measures (Cp, BIC, adjusted R²).